larsbuntemeyer/py-fortran/README.md

 # py-fortran

 A test tool to connect netcdf, python and fortran.
 This is part of my work to get familiar to python fortran interfaces.
 A more elegant way is to use setuptools to handle fortran [extensions](https://docs.python.org/3/distutils/setupscript.html#extension-names-and-packages) and builds.
 See also [here](https://github.com/perrette/python-fortran-cpp-template) for an example of extending a python package with fortran and c code.

+# fortran refactoring

+Refactoring fortran code can become quite cumbersome.
+E.g, IO in fortran requires lots of boilerplate code to read and write NetCDF files.
+When IO is not really a bottleneck (like in many data pre and postprocessing workflows), python offers much more flexibility (and also parallel IO!).
+Connecting both worlds can be very efficient when old legacy code can be combined with python's flexibility.

 # description